dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 ### Example 2: Accessing MMIO

 The local APIC is a device accessed via MMIO.
-It's registers are *usually* located at the physical address `0xFEE0'0000`, and that's what we're going to use for this example. **In the real world you should get this address from the model specific register (MSR) instead of hardcoding it.**
+It's registers are *usually* located at the physical address `0xFEE00000`, and that's what we're going to use for this example. **In the real world this address should be obtained from the model specific register (MSR) instead of hardcoding it (in x86 architectures).**

-If you're not familiar with what the local APIC is, it's a device for handling interrupts on x86, see the relevant chapter for more detail.
-All you need to know is that it has a 4K register space at the specified physical address.
+If not familiar with what the local APIC is, it's a device for handling interrupts on x86, see the relevant chapter for more detail.
+All needed to know for this example  is that it has a 4K register space at the specified physical address.

 Since we know the physical address of the MMIO, we want to map this into virtual memory to access it.
 We could do this by directly modifying the page tables, but we're going to use the VMM.